 Abandoned Wells and Wells Without Surface Seals.
-Any well without a surface seal, or unplugged, abandoned, or unused wells in the area could provide a route for contaminants to reach the aquifer used by the county.
-There are many private wells and improperly abandoned wells in the LCU service area.
-In order to determine the extent of this problem and to develop a management approach, LCU should request implementation funding from NDEP to conduct a well survey.
-The well survey will identify privately owned wells that exist within the service area.
-Some of the wells will no longer be in use and should be abandoned.
-The well survey report will include a map showing the locations of the well, a database of well owners and management plan.
-The following recommendations are applicable to wells that might be located near the WHPAs established herein:
+Any well without a surface seal, or unplugged, abandoned, or unused wells in the area could provide a route for contaminants to reach the aquifer used by the District.
+There are many private wells and improperly abandoned wells in the MVWD WHPAs.
+In order to determine the extent of this problem and to develop a management approach, MVWD has requested implementation funding and technical assistance from NDEP to conduct a well survey and investigate well abandonment financial assistance.
+The well survey will identify orphan or abandoned wells that exist within the service area.
+Some of the wells are no longer in use and should be abandoned.
+The well survey report will include a map showing the locations of the well, a database of well owners and a proposed management plan.
+The following recommendations are applicable to wells that might be located near the WHPAs:

-- Educate private well owners in the protection area about proper well plugging and abandonment procedures. - Water wells should be properly sealed and cased to prevent inundation from surface runoff. - Ensure that all abandoned wells are properly plugged by the owner.
-Proper decommissioning of abandoned wells is required by State law. - Collect information from private well owners via form letter, and incorporate this information into the WHPP.
+- Educate well owners in the protection areas about proper well maintenance, and where applicable plugging and abandonment procedures. - Water wells should be properly sealed and cased to prevent inundation from surface runoff. - Ensure that all abandoned wells are properly plugged.
+Proper decommissioning of abandoned wells is required by State law. - Collect information from well owners via an appropriate outreach tool, and incorporate this information into the WHPP.
 (See Appendix E)